GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 * **Procurement**: This document covers bitcoin storage, not procurement.
 It assumes bitcoin has been procured and is ready to store.

-## Trusting this protocol

-Funds secured using Glacier can only be as secure as its design.
-Here's what you can trust about this protocol:
+Protocol credentials:

-* **Expert advisors**: The development of Glacier was guided with input from Bitcoin technology and security experts.
+* **Expert advisors**: Development is guided with input from Bitcoin technology and security experts.
 See our advisor list.
 * **Open source**: GlacierScript, the Glacier companion software, is open source.
 The code is straightforward and well-commented to facilitate easy review for flaws or vulnerabilities.
 [View it on Github](https://github.com/GlacierProtocol/GlacierProtocol).